soluml/pre-style/README.md

 Pre-Style is a tool that lets you author CSS-in-JS (or CSS-in-Markup) while outputting highly efficient CSS.
 In essence, Pre-Style gives you the specificity handling of named conventions like [BEM](http://getbem.com/), the maintainability of [Inline CSS (Radium)](http://formidable.com/open-source/radium/), and the reusability and minuscule CSS/DOM footprint that only [Atomic](https://acss.io/) can provide.

 ### Another [CSS-in-JS](https://github.com/MicheleBertoli/css-in-js) tool... why?
 Unlike many of the other projects from which this project takes inspiration in many areas, Pre-Style places a priority on end-user performance while maintaining great usability for it's developers.
 Your end-user's don't care what your classes look like.
 They just want to use your app as soon as possible.
 Developers don't want to learn another proprietary syntax to author CSS.
-You won't have too.
+You won't need too.

 ### Using React or another JS-based templating framework?
-Use the [Babel Plugin](https://github.com/soluml/babel-plugin-pre-style) instead of the root project to save yourself some hassle!
+Use the [Babel Plugin](https://github.com/soluml/babel-plugin-pre-style) instead of the root project to save yourself some hassle when working with JS templating projects!

 ## Usage
 ### Basic